ninanrh/PUI2017_dcr346/HW5_dcr346/README.md

 # README HW5_dcr346

 ## Assignment 1: Test the Z test
 Worked on most of it with Emily, Rebbeca, Matt and Sarah.
-The samples plotting I did by my own.
+Did the samples plotting by my own.

 ## Assignment 2: Compare Tests for Goodness of fit
 Worked with Emily and Rebbeca.